Caffeine: Synthesis

 The biosynthesis of caffeine is an example of convergent evolution among different species.

-Caffeine may be synthesized in the lab starting with 1,3-dimethylurea and malonic acid.
+Fischer's original synthesis of caffeine from 1895 began with condensation of 1,3-dimethylurea and malonic acid to form N,N-dimethylbarbituric acid, followed by several steps of elaboration to construct the five-membered ring and add the third methyl group.

 Industrially, caffeine is synthesized from urea and chloroacetic acid.
 A range of alternative processes are also possible.
 Most processes for synthesizing caffeine are old, having been patented between the 1940s and the 1960s.
 The synthesis of caffeine is inexpensive.

 Decaffeination

 Fibrous crystals of purified caffeine.
 Dark-field microscopy image, about 7 mm × 11 mm.

 Germany, the birthplace of decaffeinated coffee, is home to several decaffeination plants, including the world's largest, Coffein Compagnie.
 Over half of the decaf coffee sold in the US first travels from the tropics to Germany for caffeine removal before making its way to American consumers.
 Coffee manufacturers recover the caffeine and resell it for use in soft drinks and over-the-counter caffeine tablets.

+The efficiency and selectivity of caffeine removal depend on the decaffeination method used.
+Water-based processes and supercritical carbon dioxide extraction are generally more selective, as they remove caffeine while preserving a larger proportion of volatile flavor compounds compared to some organic solvent methods.

 Extraction of caffeine from coffee, to produce caffeine and decaffeinated coffee, can be performed using various solvents.
 Following are main methods: